-Whenever a financial institution licence is required, making loans without such a licence will subject the entity and its responsible individuals to administrative and criminal liabilities.
+Whenever a financial institution licence is required (i.e. when there is financial intermediation), making loans without such a licence will subject the entity and its responsible individuals to administrative and criminal liabilities.

 There are no licensing or other eligibility requirements in Brazil for the making of loans by foreign lenders regardless of whether they are financial institutions or not, since Brazilian laws and regulation do not apply to activities of entities that are located outside the country.